sapcc/limes/docs/operators/metrics.md

 | Gauge | `limes_project_usage` | `os_cluster`, `service`, `resource`, `domain`, `domain_id`, `project`, `project_id` |

 `os_cluster` represents the OpenStack cluster configured in the [clusters configuration section](config.md#section-clusters)

+### Quota/capacity plugins

+Plugins may emit their own metrics when enabled.
+Refer to the documentation of [the quota plugins](config.md#supported-service-types) and [the capacity plugins](config.md#available-capacity-plugins) for details.